pepeL95/MoEtonomous/MoE/readme.md

     agent = EphemeralNLPAgent(
         name='GenAgent',
         llm=LLMs.Gemini(),
-        system_prompt='You are an intelligent expert.',
-    )
+        system_prompt='You are a general expert with a wide range of knowlede in science, and much more.', )

 ...